-Overall this was a comfortable helmet.
+Overall, this is a comfortable helmet.
 There's light padding all over the top inside, and along the brow to help catch any sweat.
 The click-wheel at the back is on the larger side though, as is the plastic headband.
 As with all click-wheels, there's the easy potential to over-tighten it and give yourself a headache, so don't crank it down too hard or you'll regret it.

 This helmet has a lot of adjustability width wise.
 We tested it in a Size 2, which fits a range of 52-62 cm, and it did indeed work for all of our testers, including some kids!
 The click-wheel at the back lets you dial in the fit quickly and one-handed, and the V-yoke of the chin strap is also adjustable, though it does take some time to work the webbing through all of the buckles.

-At 9.7 ounces, this helmet weighs a little more than the other EPS models that we tested.
-It's an ounce more than the Camp USA Storm and the Black Diamond Vector, and almost 3 ounces more than the Black Diamond Vapor.
-We think that extra weight is probably coming from the knob adjustment in the back, which seems to weigh more than the slider bars that most of the other EPS helmets seem to favor.
+At 9.7 ounces, this helmet weighs about an ounce more than the other EPS models that we tested, and almost four ounces more than the lightest helmet in this review.
+We think that the extra weight is probably coming from the knob adjustment in the back, which seems to weigh more than the slider bars that most of the other EPS helmets seem to favor.
 We'd also guess that it might have a slightly thicker polycarbonate shell (See Durability below), which could also add to the weight.
-As such, it doesn't feel too heavy when on, but is noticeably heavier than the 6.1 ounce Petzl Sirocco, our Top Pick for Lightweight helmets.

-This helmet also vented very well.
-The biggest key to good ventilation in a helmet seemed to be vents all around it, including the front and rear, so as to let heat from all around your head escape, and also allow a "cross-breeze" whenever possible.
-The helmet that impressed up the most for this category though was the Black Diamond Vapor, which seemed to be made more of empty space than helmet material.
+This helmet is also very well ventilated.
+The biggest key to good ventilation in a helmet is the vents all around it, including the front and rear, to let the heat from all around your head escape, and also allow a "cross-breeze" whenever possible.
+The six rear vents, combined with the two front vents, do a great job of facilitating this cross-breeze.

-We weren't too thrilled with the headkamp attachment on this helmet.
-They aren't very long, and didn't completely cover or secure our headlamp strap.
-In addition, the clips pop out easily.
+We weren't too thrilled with the headlamp attachment on this helmet.
+The clips aren't very long and don't completely cover or secure our headlamp strap.
+Also, the clips pop out easily.
 They are attached to the textile harness in the back and are meant to pop out so you can adjust the length of the webbing, but shouldn't pop out every time we went to put our headlamp on, which they did.

 We had no durability issues with this helmet during our testing period, and the polycarbonate shell on this model felt particularly sturdy.
-Some of the EPS foam helmets seem to dent easily, like the Black Diamond Vector, but we didn't experience that with the Shield.
+Some of the EPS foam helmets seem to dent easily, like those made by Black Diamond, but we didn't experience that with the Shield.
 Will it last as long as the hardshell helmets?
-Probably not, so if you need a helmet you can sit on, accidentally drop from a few feet or cram in your pack without worrying about, check out the Black Diamond Half Dome instead.
+Probably not, so if you need a helmet you can sit on, accidentally drop from a few feet or cram in your pack without worrying about, check out an ABS hardshell instead.